scalacenter/bloop/docs/rifle.md

 managing the lifetime of background build servers.

-Bloop rifle implements the [Build Server Discovery protocol][server-discovery] which allows clients to establish a bsp connection and communicate with the server via stdin and stdout.
+Bloop rifle implements the [Build Server Discovery protocol][server-discovery] which allows clients to establish a BSP connection and communicate with the server via stdin and stdout.

 For an example of using Bloop rifle, see the